Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 1Password

-• Secure password manager with no history of being hacked
+• Secure encryption standards with no history of being hacked or leaking data

-• Unique features, like Travel Mode
+• Unique features, like Travel Mode and Watchtower to keep your data safe

-Apple Passwords now makes it easier than ever to store your passwords on your Apple devices, so do you still need to pay for a third party service like 1Password?
+Apple Passwords now makes it easier than ever to store your passwords on your Apple devices, so do you still need to pay for a third-party service like 1Password?

-Apple’s new Passwords app debuted this September and is a free resource for Apple OS and Windows users.
-While most of the features are the same as the current iCloud Keychain, the new organizational system provides a cleaner experience for the user.
+Apple’s Passwords app is a free resource for Apple OS and Windows users.
+While most features are the same as in the current iCloud Keychain, the new organizational system provides a cleaner user experience.
+The downside to relying on the native iOS app is that your passwords are only as secure as your device.
+So if you lose your phone or your device gets hacked, your passwords are at risk.

 In this article